Todd2112/My-Portfolio/README.md

 # 🧠 Reasoning AI Chatbot (Streamlit Edition)

 Welcome to the **Reasoning AI Chatbot** – a terminal-based AI now reimagined for the browser!
 This project showcases not only AI conversation but how the AI *thinks*, providing explanations before code answers.
-Perfect for showcasing real-world AI development skills and clean app deployment to hiring teams.

 ## 🌐 Live Demo
 [Click here to try it out on Streamlit Cloud!](https://<your-streamlit-app-link>)